Sonnet 198

 Why none, of course, save in the one still free,

-Clinging to that stem that soon is tossed.
+Clinging to that stem soon to be tossed.

 How true to life is yet this child’s game,

-Since love too oft seems but the whim of chance,
+Since love too oft seems but a measured chance;

 Where if I choose a simple flower to maim,